- 6 min. read

 Internal link building helps users navigate your website

 Making your website easy to navigate creates a great user experience.

 How to create your internal link building strategy

 An orphaned page is one that doesn’t have any links pointing to it, and thus has a higher chance of not showing up in search results.
-If you don’t already have a map of your site, it’s helpful at this point to make one so you have an idea of your hierarchy, or what changes you want to make to it.
+If you don’t already have a map of your site, it’s helpful at this point to make one, so you have an idea of your hierarchy, or what changes you want to make to it.
 Just keep in mind that you don’t want things to be complicated.
 After you’ve mapped out your site, get to linking!

 Internal linking is an easy way to boost your SEO

 You don’t have to rely on anyone else to link to you, and it can have such a great impact on your website for minimal effort.
 To keep learning about SEO and gain other expert digital marketing insights, subscribe to our YouTube channel and our email newsletter, Revenue Weekly.
 Thanks for tuning in!